About Smart Shelter Consultancy

 In 2005 the Smart Shelter Concept was started.
 It now consists of three divisions that focus on finding durable and alternative construction solutions for the developing and post-disaster context, as well as for modern architectural applications.

-Martijn Schildkamp, founder and executive director.
+Martijn Schildkamp, PhD.
+Founder and Director

 During his travels through Asia he was shocked by the harsh conditions in which so many people have to live.
 He started to dedicate his expertise and time to people across the globe, who are in need of better housing and improved living conditions.
 Since 2005 he founded three Smart Shelter divisions and researched, designed and built numerous projects in Sri Lanka, India, Nepal and Indonesia.